linxiaowu66/eslint-config-templates/README.md

 ## contribution

-As I have poor experience in other frameworks, so welcome to contribute this repo if you the eslint templates.
+As I have poor experience in other frameworks, so welcome to contribute this repo if you have the eslint templates.